-Like other rare disease clinical trials, reaching eligible patients is challenging.
+Like other rare disease clinical trialsA research study that tests new treatments or approaches in people.
+More, reaching eligible patients is challenging.
 Some participants will learn about the PEARL Trial through online searches.
 However, direct referral by clinicians and others in the lysosomal disease community is critical.
 Here are two ways you can help:1.
 If you care for families who have previously experienced an affected pregnancy, please consider sharing this information with them so that they are aware of this option for a future pregnancy.2.
 Forward this message to individuals who care for patients, diagnose, or study lysosomal diseases.

 We are also keeping a registry of patients who are prenatally diagnosed with the above conditions so please contact us if you are aware of families who may consider participating.”